-Today was truly shitfull.
-That’s a word I picked up in Australia and today it is appropriate.
+Today was truly terrible.
 We left Breb at 9am, another perfect morning in our country paradise, for a 2-3 day drive to London.
 The distance from Breb to London is roughly the same as that from our home in Port Douglas to Brisbane airport, we would do that drive in one 24 hour sitting almost every time.
 Driving across Europe somehow feels longer.
 Maybe something to do with having to cross 5-6 countries rather than simple traversing our home state.
 Last time we did this UK to Romania drive we took over a week over it, this time we’re flying through, if the gods are with us.

 Our destination in Hungary was a nature park on a lake near the town of Gyor.
 A rustic cabin not far from the Austrian border.
 As we left the motorway and descended the slip-road the relief was immense.
 No more cooking in the car, we could stretch our legs, maybe swim in the lake.

 Then disaster struck.
-Sexy just stopped, right in the middle of a junction.
+The 4×4 just stopped, right in the middle of a junction.

 3/4 of an hour later we found Achilles Park.
 A lovely spot full of families enjoying the lake and surrounding entertainments.
 We checked in to our cabin.
 All good, nice enough at 61 Euros.
 We 3 were dehydrated to within an inch of our lives so headed to the bar to grab a Cappy each.
 They wouldn’t accept credit cards.
 Neither do they speak English.